 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give around $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.

-Eligible homeowners who've experienced a financial hardship because of the pandemic can get a piece of the approximately $168 million allocated to the state—up to $35,000 per household—from Indiana's Homeowner Assistance Fund program.
+Eligible homeowners who've experienced a financial hardship because of COVID-19 can get some of the approximately $168 million allocated to the state—up to $35,000 per household—by applying to Indiana's Homeowner Assistance Fund program.
 This program uses federal money to help homeowners make mortgage payments and pay other escrowed home-related costs, like homeowners' association fees and property taxes.

 Again, Indiana's Homeowner Assistance Fund program offers up to $35,000 per household.
 This money can go toward paying: